permissions-dispatcher/PermissionsDispatcher/README.md

 ![image](https://raw.githubusercontent.com/hotchemi/PermissionsDispatcher/master/art/logo.png)

-PermissionsDispatcher provides a simple annotation-based API to handle runtime permissions in Android Marshmallow, **with 100% reflection-free.**.
+PermissionsDispatcher provides a simple annotation-based API to handle runtime permissions in Android Marshmallow, **100% reflection-free.**.

 This library lifts the burden that comes with writing a bunch of check statements whether a permission has been granted or not from you, in order to keep your code clean and safe.